jesperhoy/SmarterTrack-Danish/README.md

 Fork this repository, clone locally, make your updates, commit, push, create a pull request in GitHub...

-The "da.translate.xml" file contains only the items that have been translated to far.
+The "da.translation.xml" file contains only the items that have been translated to far.

 The "da.xml" file is a combined file (Danish/English) for use with SmarterTrack.